Editors note: CHP Consulting, the maker of Alfa Systems, has rebranded in 2016. The company is now known as Alfa.

 By virtue of LANSA we are able to deploy our systems over a variety of popular platforms

-Challenge and Choices in 1993
+Challenge and Choices

 When CHP started on the development of its Alfa Systems solution in 1993, Andrew Page, one of CHP's founding directors, had a clear vision in mind of the company and the product he wanted to offer.